sdrap/sdrap.github.io/activities/activities.md

 ---

+2015 October 8th &mdash; Seminar Talk from Fudan University by [Ulrich Horst](http://horst.qfl-berlin.de/ulrich-horst) of Humboldt University Berlin
+:   **Date:** October 8th
+    **Place:** Fudan University, East Guanghua Tower 光华东主楼1801室, Shanghai
+    **Room:** 1801
+    **Time:** 10:30 &mdash; 11:30
+    **Title:** Mathematical Models of Limit Order Books
+    **Abstract:** A significant part of financial transactions is nowadays carried out over an electronic limit order book (LOB) where unexecuted orders are stored and displayed while awaiting execution.
+From a mathematical perspective, LOBs are high-dimensional complex priority queueing systems.
+Incoming limit orders can be placed at many different price levels while incoming market orders are matched against standing limit orders according to a set of priority rules.
+The inherent complexity of limit order books renders their mathematical analysis challenging.
+In this talk we review recent results on scaling limits for LOBs.
+Specifically, we consider queueing theoretic LOB models whose dynamics converges to a coupled PDE or SPDE system, depending on the choice of scaling.
+Our models are flexible enough to allow for a dependence of price dynamics on standing order volumes.
+This captures the well-documented empirical fact that order imbalances at the top of the book are a significant determinant of stock price dynamics over short time spans.

 2015 September 7-10th &mdash; Lecture series by [Michael Kupper](http://cms.uni-konstanz.de/math/kupper/) of Konstanz University
 :   **Date:** September 7th, 8th, 9th (eventually 10th if needed)
     **Place:** SAIF, 211 West Huaihai Road, Shanghai